HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-note-intro.md

 <div class="bg-success" markdown="1">
 -  Diagnostic imaging results in visual images requiring interpretation and clinical test results/reports may also reference images as part of the report.
 There is no single approach for accessing imaging studies alongside clinical data using a single authorization flow to give patients and providers access the images.

+"The Argonauts 2023 https://confluence.hl7.org/display/AP/SMART+Imaging+Access project is testing an approach to access imaging studies using a single authorization flow"
+{: .stu-note}

    * The `media.link` element is marked as Must Support and the [Media] resource to which it links can support a variety of patient-friendly content such as jpg images of xrays (see the DiagnosticReport Chest Xray Report Example).
    * DICOM studies, series, and SOP instances are encoded as UUID identifiers in the [ImagingStudy] resource which is referenced by the `imagingStudy` element.
 This optional element can be used by systems with the tools and specific viewers to view these images.
    * Alternatively, systems can use business identifiers such as accession numbers in the `identifer` element to access the source images from external sources.